Best Cycling Computer 2019

 No other cycling computer has as many features.

-Garmin’s app and online ecosystem (Garmin Connect) are good enough and open enough to let you send your data elsewhere.
+Garmin’s app and online ecosystem (Garmin Connect) are good enough and open enough to let you send your data elsewhere to better places.

 Comments: The Edge 1030 contains pretty much every Garmin cycling feature.
-It is unlikely to be superseded until late 2019.
+It is unlikely to be superseded until 2020.
 As Garmin’s flagship cycling device, new features WILL be added as they are developed.
-To be honest I can’t think of anything they could add.
+To be honest I can’t think of anything they could add but they’ll find something you ‘need’.

 Heads-Up: I haven’t yet done a review on the Edge 1030 and probably will not.
 I have only had limited ‘hands-on’ time but if you know the earlier Edge units there are NOT too many surprises.
 Evolution…not revolution.

 What to watch out for: The touchscreen & teething problems.
 The touchscreen seems OK from the plays I have had with it.

 ALTERNATIVE: Garmin Edge 830 Review.
 The Edge 830 is similarly functioned to the Edge 1030 & 530 and in a slightly smaller format.